Heavy Traffic Queue Length Behaviour in a Switch under Markovian Arrivals: Single Server Queue

+{\textbf{Remark}: There are several known equivalent formulations of the asymptotic variance.
+For instance, it can be shown that (see Theorem 21.2.5 in \cite{douc2018markov}) under appropriate assumptions, where $\hat{f}(\cdot)$ is a solution of the Poisson equation of the Markov Chain, $\hat{f}(x) = f(x) + E\left[\hat{f}(X^1)|X^0=x\right] - \lambda$.
+In this paper, we will state all the results in terms of the asymptotic variance in Lemma \ref{lem: finite}, and our results can be easily reformulated in terms of equivalent expressions such as \eqref{eq:Poisson}.

+{\textbf{Remark}: The finite state space assumption is used primarily for establishing the positive recurrent result for the single server queue and the switch system in heavy traffic regime.
+All other results still hold for general state space.
+One way of stating the heavy-traffic results in the paper is for general state space \textit{assuming} positive recurrence of the system (and to prove positive recurrence in the case of finite state space).
+However, we feel that such a presentation would be confusing, and so we will just present the finite state space case in the following sections.}

-\section{Single Server Queue.}
+\section{Single Server Queue}

 In this section, we consider a single server queue operating in discrete-time.
 Under i.i.d. arrivals, queue length in such a system is equivalent to the waiting time in a $G/G/1$ queue.
-Drift arguments were used to study the heavy-traffic mean queue length in \citet{ eryilmaz2012asymptotically, kingman1961single, srikant2013communication}, and transform method was used to study the heavy-traffic stationary distribution in \citet{hurtado2018transform}.
-In this section, we consider the discrete-time single server queue under Markov modulated arrivals, and extend both the drift method and the transform method.
-The key ingredients are to consider the $m$-step drift and exploit the geometric mixing of finite-state space Markov chains.
+Drift arguments were used to study the heavy-traffic mean queue length in \cite{eryilmaz2012asymptotically,kingman1961single,srikant2013communication}, and transform method was used to study the heavy-traffic stationary distribution in \cite{hurtado2020transform}.
+In this section, we consider the discrete-time single server queue under Markovian arrivals, and extend both the drift method and the transform method.
+The key ingredients are to consider the dynamic $m$-step drift and exploit the geometric mixing of irreducible, positive recurrent, aperiodic finite-state-space Markov chains.

-\subsection{Mathematical Model.}
+\subsection{Mathematical Model}

 Consider a single server queue operating in discrete-time.
 Let $Q^t$ be the number of customers in the system at the beginning of time slot $t$.
 Arrivals occur according to an underlying Markov chain $\left\{X^t\right\}_{\ t\geq 0}$ where the number of arrivals in the time slot $t$ is given by $A^t = f (X^t )$ for some non-negative integer-valued function $f(\cdot)$.
 Potential service $S^t$ is assumed to be i.i.d. with mean $\mu$ and variance $\sigma_s^2$.